 Kumano Kodo

-If you’re still wondering where to visit Japan, then Kumano should be high on your list.
-The Kumano Kodo trail network is in the Kii Mountain range of Japan.
+If you’re still wondering where to visit Japan, Kumano should be high on your list.
+The Kumano Kodo trail network is in the Kii Mountain range.
 Kumano is an isolated, sacred site of healing and salvation.
 It is the Spiritual Heart of Japan, and you can feel at peace with nature.

 This spiritual origin of Japan has been a pilgrimage destination for over 1000 years.
 People from all levels of society would make the pilgrimage using a network of routes across the Kii Peninsula.
 Emperors, artisans, aristocrats, and even peasants would travel for over 30 days to hubs like Osaka and Kyoto.

 The Kumano Koodo is a maze of trails that travel up and down ridges, along the coast, and through old Japanese forests full of cypress and cedar trees.
-Around 3000 shrines and plenty of amazing sites are scattered across the ancient network.
+Around 3000 shrines and many amazing sites are scattered across the ancient network.

 Most of the trail network lies in Wakayama Prefecture but extends into parts of the Mie and Nara Prefectures.
-You can get here via rail in about four hours from the Japanese cities of Osaka and Kyoto.
-To check the train schedule, look on Hyperdia, and make sure you grab a JR Pass before you arrive in Japan.
+You can get here by rail, about four hours from the Japanese cities of Osaka and Kyoto.
+To check the train schedule, look on Hyperdia and ensure you grab a JR Pass before arriving in Japan.
 JR West offers a regional pass for tourists that should cover most necessary public transport around the route.

 Things To Do On The Kumano Kodo